toscm/capman/img/README.md

 ## Prompt

+I want a comic book about capman.
+Capman is a superhero, that flies on a huge capslock key.
+He has a big C on his suit and an arrow in one hand (like the arrow from a computer mouse) and a pipe in the other hand.
+His cape looks like a window or window frame.
+The storyline should be, that often times computers dont want to do, what the user wants them to do, but then capman comes to rescue.

+## Output

 Creating a coloring book page featuring "Capman" sounds like a fun and imaginative idea!
 Since coloring books usually focus on single scenes rather than entire storylines, I'll design a page that encapsulates the essence of Capman and his adventures.

-## Output

 For this page, I'll depict Capman flying on his huge caps lock key, wearing his suit with a big 'C', and holding an arrow in one hand and a pipe in the other.
 His cape will resemble a window frame, symbolizing his connection to the digital world.
 The scene will be simple and whimsical, capturing a moment where Capman is ready to help with computer troubles, making it both engaging and easy for children to color.